 The three small (.25" shaft) bushings are adjusted in the same manner (ANT TRIM, BANDWIDTH, BFO.)

-Meter and Line Level Meter - If an R-390A receiver has
+LEVEL meter - If a R-390A receiver has

-been obtained from either a surplus source or other "official-type"
+ever been through a military decommissioning, a surplus house or other "official-type"

-dealer, both meters may have been removed.
+of handler, both meters will most likely have been removed.
 There was (is) a concern that

-the radium-coated scale and needle leaked too much radiation and that
+the radium-phosphor mix that coated scale and needle represented too much

 radiation level from the two meters on a single receiver is anything to be concerned about is up to the

 If you want to get inside one of the original type meters - DON'T EVEN TRY!
 It's a difficult operation that usually ends up ruining the meter.
-Proper tools are necessary and one should always where protective gloves.
-Avoid opening the meters if at all possible.
-If you are contemplating changing the scales to something non-radioactive, this would probably create more of a "radiation problem" since now the scale with the radium is out in the open.
+Proper tools are necessary and one should wear protective gloves.
+If you're contemplating changing the scales to something non-radioactive, this would probably create more of a "radiation problem" since now the scale with the radium is out in the open.
 How do you dispose of it?
 It's better to just leave the meter "sealed."
-Besides, you still have the radium-coated meter needle to deal with.
-Most user/owners feel that the meters are safe when used properly.
-In other words, don't eat the needle, don't tape the meter to your chest and leave it there for a year or other things that normal users wouldn't do anyway.
+Most R-390A owners feel that the meters are safe when installed in the receiver.
 At a distance of three inches the meter's radiation leakage is not even measurable.
 It's the phosphor material that "glows" in the phosphor-radium mix.
 However, the phosphor "glow" is depleted fairly rapidly (it can happen very quickly if the meter scale is exposed to constant sunlight.)
 So, be aware that a non-glowing meter is still radioactive.
 As mentioned, radium remains radioactive for several centuries.

 - These are made out of stainless steel and can be easily cleaned up